-I also teach at Portland Community College in the Multimedia Department, Advanced Compositing and Special Effects, which utilizes industry standard post production software and hardware.
+I have also taught at Portland Community College in the Multimedia Department, Advanced Compositing and Digital Visual Effects, which utilizes industry standard post production software and hardware.
 Students tackle VFX and 2D/3D compositing projects based on typical compositing/VFX challenges, and from my own experience in the industry.
-I am developing a 2D vector animation course with the Multimedia Department which will run in the winter term of 2018.
+I have also taught 2D Animation for linear storytelling and a class focusing on 2D animation for games.

 His class, class lectures, assignments and expectations were very clear and well planned.
 I took graphic art classes prior to taking his digital photography class and benefited greatly by having done so.
 It took what I knew to a whole new level.
 He's easily one of my favorite professors.